lindazha0/CS141_AssistBot/README.md

 - Therefore, for the criteria, we use the number of time steps for the robot to reach the terminating goal as the measurement of the robot performance.

 ### Run Experiments
 Run the `experiment.py` under `/src` directory.
 ```bash
 cd src
 python experiment
 ```
+Run the `DQN Learning.ipynb` `/src` directory.
+For the default environemnt, it will take approximately 4 hours to complete.